rage/cyber-security-base-19/data/module-1/part-1/8-history.md

 Hackers used, and still do, software vulnerabilities to hack into various systems.
-However, the aspect of social engineering in hacking cannot be overstated: human element is most of the time the weakest link, for example by using a weak password, or being fooled to give out sensitive information to a malicious party.
+However, the aspect of social engineering in hacking cannot be overstated: human element is most of the time the weakest link, for example, by using a weak password, or being fooled to give out sensitive information to a malicious party.
 As an example, see Kevin Mitnick [talk](https://www.youtube.com/watch?v=NtzZBTjKngw&t=3775).
 Targeted attacks often involve a combination of social engineering and exploiting weaknesses.
-Some of the social engineering attacks may be so sophisticated making them very difficult to recognize, as demonstrated (in the same [talk](https://youtu.be/NtzZBTjKngw?t=2330)) by Kevin Mitnick.
+Some of the social engineering attacks may be extremely sophisticated, making them very difficult to recognize, as demonstrated (in the same [talk](https://youtu.be/NtzZBTjKngw?t=2330)) by Kevin Mitnick.

 ### Advanced persistent threats